kyb3rcipher/debian-rpi/README.md

 ```

 ## Personalizate
-To customize your images you must create a copy of the example.conf file with name: **base.conf** in common folder, and there modify the variables to your needs, then an explanation of each variable:
+To customize the image, make a copy of the base.conf file with the name **custom.conf** and edit the variables, followed by an explanation of each one of them.

 - root_password - root user password
 - custom_packages - add custom packages to system